 - (A) The thesis in its present form is satisfactory for the award of the PhD Degree. - (B) The thesis is recommended for the award of the PhD degree subject to the clarification of the queries/comments before the PhD Oral Examination Board.
-If the PhD Oral Examination Board deems it appropriate, the same may be incorporated in the thesis based on the discussions during the viva-voce examination.
-The revised thesis need not be sent to the examiner. - (C) The thesis needs to be revised as per suggestions enclosed and the thesis be sent for re-evaluation. - (D) The thesis is rejected.
+If the PhD Oral Examination Board deems it appropriate, the same may be incorporated in the thesis based on the discussions during the viva-voice examination.
+The revised thesis need not be sent to the examiner.

+- (C) The thesis needs to be revised as per suggestions enclosed and the thesis be sent for re-evaluation. - (D) The thesis be rejected.

-Recommendation of the Thesis Action to be taken Examiners including the Thesis Supervisor(s) 1.
+Recommendation of the Action to be taken Thesis Examiners including the Thesis Supervisor(s) 1.
 A and/or B (A) Oral Examination can be conducted and the required action to be taken if any recommendation is of 'B' category.
-2. Any one examiner recommending (A) The thesis to REVISED as per the suggestions of the that option 'C' examiner who has recommended 'C' option.
-The Revised thesis to be resubmitted and will be sent only to that examiner ONLY.
-(B) The Oral examination to be conducted only when there is change in the recommendation.
-3. Examiner(s) recommending option (A) The thesis to be REWORKED and REVISED in consultation 'D' with the Thesis Supervisor(s) incorporating the comments/feedback of the Examiner(s) who has/have given 'D' category recommendation in such a way it improves the overall quality of the PhD work.
-(B) The Thesis to be resubmitted and will be sent to a different Examiner(s) for the evaluation.
-4. The Thesis supervisor(s) (A) In the rarest of the rare, the request of the PhD student for recommending option 'D' changing the supervisor may considered.
-(B) The PhD thesis to be reworked as per the guidance of the new Thesis supervisor.

-(C) The OPEN seminar to be given again and after the successful OPEN Seminar, the thesis to be submitted as new thesis.
-(D) The procedure of the thesis evaluation to be followed considering it as new thesis.
+2. Any one examiner (A) The thesis is to be REVISED as per the suggestions of the recommending option 'C' examiner who has recommended 'C' option.
+The Revised thesis to be resubmitted and will be sent 'ONLY' to that examiner.
+(B) The Oral examination to be conducted only when, there is a change in the recommendation.
+3. Examiner(s) (A) The thesis is to be REWORKED and REVISED in consultation recommending option 'D' with the Thesis Supervisor(s) incorporating the comments/feedback of the Examiner(s) who has/have given 'D' category recommendation in such a way that it improves the overall quality of the PhD work.
+(B) The Thesis is to be resubmitted and will be sent to different Examiner(s) for the evaluation.
+4. The Thesis (A) In the rarest of the rare, the request of the PhD student for supervisor(s) changing the supervisor may be considered. recommending option 'D' (B) The PhD thesis is to be reworked as per the guidance of the new Thesis supervisor.
+(C) The OPEN seminar is to be given again and after the successful OPEN Seminar, the thesis is to be submitted as new thesis.
+(D) The procedure of the thesis evaluation is to be followed considering it as new thesis.

-6. ORAL EXAMINATION OF THE PHD THESIS and the ORAL EXAMINATION BOARD: The PhD oral Examination Board will consist of following:
+6. ORAL EXAMINATION OF THE PHD THESIS and the ORAL EXAMINATION BOARD: The PhD oral Examination Board will consist of the following:

 - 1. Thesis supervisor(s): In case of more than one thesis supervisor, one thesis supervisor (which will be recommended by the concerned discipline and will be notified by the Academic Office) will be the Chairman of the Board

 - 2. Thesis Examiner (within India) as External Examiner

 - 3. Other PSPC members

-- 4. Convener, DPGC (ex-officio)
+- 5. Convener, DPGC (ex-officio)

 - 5. Head of the Discipline (ex-officio)